-Peter Ogik, one of the founders and Chairperson of the Source of the Nile Union of Persons with Albinism (SNUPA) once said that his life became harder when he started school.
-Ogik recalls, while at school fellow children would mock him saying that he is a result of a curse.
-This kind of presumption used to hurt him although he excelled academically.
+Peter Ogik, founder and Chairperson of the Source of the Nile Union of Persons with Albinism (SNUPA) once said that his life became harder when he started going to school.
+It was not any easier while still at home, Ogik recalls, however while at school fellow children would mock him saying that he is a result of a curse.
+This is the kind of insults he suffered amongst his peers both at school and in the community especially at shared community services such as water sources.

-Ogik who trekked 12 kilometers to school regardless of too much sunshine which could have caused him skin cancer, says on his way to school, people would call him names while his schoolmates would shun him because he looked different from them.
+Ogik who trekked 12 kilometers to school regardless of a sunny day which could have exposed him to skin cancer, says, people would call him names while his schoolmates would shun him because he looked different from them.

-While having a one on one with Ogik, he told me that it is the same case to many persons with albinism; some walking long distances under sunshine to access water facilities which are also normally located very far from people’s settlements.
+“Walking long distances under sunshine to access water facilities which are also normally located very far from people’s settlements,” is one of them, he says.

-In most cases, this kind of exposure increases their risks to diseases and other dangers associated to the congenital disorder.
+In most cases, this kind of exposure increases the risks to diseases and other dangers associated to this congenital disorder.

 “Our skins are not friendly to sun shine whereas fetching or acquiring safe water here in villages for example from bore holes you need to walk a long distance and in some communities people are not friendly to people with our condition which makes it hard for many of us to get water even if you are able to go to the water sources,” Ogik added.